 APU partners with the Azusa Unified School District G.A.T.E.
 Program for a spring conference and summer school.
 The annual spring conference is designed and implemented by APU business majors for middle school G.A.T.E. students and their parents to introduce them to the advantages and possibilities for pursuing higher education.

 This summer school program, which began in 2002, runs each year in June and July.
 Participants are G.A.T.E. students, grades 4 through 12, from Azusa Unified School District.
 Elementary and middle school students enroll in enrichment classes taught by district teachers, and high school students enroll in courses taught by university faculty for college credit.
 Approximately 200 students attend this summer program.

-Homework House, established by APU alumna Abigail Gaines, is a nonprofit organization that offers free after-school tutoring for children K-12.
+Homework House is a nonprofit organization that offers free after-school tutoring for children K-12.
 The program pairs local community volunteers with school-aged children, who come from disadvantaged socioeconomic backgrounds.
-To become involved in the Homework House or for further information, please contact Abigail Gaines at email@example.com or call the Office of Ministry and Service at (626) 812-3028.
+To become involved in the Homework House or for further information, email firstname.lastname@example.org or call the Spiritual Life at (626) 815-3855.